NQ-TU/MusicVisuals/README.md

 We import and create objects of our classes, initialising instances of them inside our *setup()* method.
 In our *draw()* method we use a switch statement to display different visuals, providing a menu screen too with instructions.
 ##### NoelsVisual.java
 My scene comprises of 3 files, each handling different visualisations of our song.
+Inside my *render()* function we call each of the following files.

-*terrainNoel.java file creates an array to store values, which use the noise function and the amplitude of the song combined to give a pseudorandom assignment to each grid location (h&w/scale), creating a 'smooth' terrain which will react with the amplitude of the song.
-The color is a determined by the height at each grid position, higher corresponds to a brighter cube.
-The terrain is drawn in 2D space, iterating through each array value, drawing a cube with its value; translate and rotate are used to give it a "3D" affect.
+- *terrainNoel.java* file creates an array to store values, which use the noise function and the amplitude of the song combined to give a pseudorandom assignment to each grid location (h&w/scale), creating a 'smooth' terrain which will react with the amplitude of the song.
+The color is a determined by the height at each grid position, higher corresponds to a brighter cube, see *color_Terrain()*.
+The terrain is drawn in 2D space, iterating through each array value, drawing a cube with its value; translate and rotate are used to give it a "3D" affect, see *render()* & *render_Terrain()*.
+I created 3 'bounds' for the cubes to spawn in, so that the appearance of a road is present, which is checked in *generate_Terrain()*.

-*starField()* populates an <arrayList> of PVectors, each representing a particle.
-The speed of these particles is determined by the amplitude, speeding up as it increases and slowing with it too.
-Mouse interaction is applied by using the distance from the mouse position and mapping a speed/direction to any particle inside that distance, creating an almost blackhole affect.
+- *starField()* populates an <arrayList> of PVectors, each representing a particle, see *init_particles()*.
+The speed of these particles is determined by the amplitude, speeding up as it increases and slowing with it too, along side the noise function, see *updateParticlePos()*.
+Mouse interaction is applied by using the distance from the mouse position and mapping a speed/direction to any particle inside that distance, creating an almost blackhole affect, see *mouseInteraction()*. *outOfBoundsCheck()* checks whether a particle in inside the bounds of the desired screen.

-*nebulaBackground.java* follows a very similar format to *starField.java* but instead creates an <arrayList> of nebulas, a class inside our file.
-A nebula is a point given a "random" radius and spawning point, moving around the screen.
-By loading the sketchs pixel array, we can map to it a color, determined by the distance of each nebula so that when they are in proximity to each other they appear as though they are merging together.
-I used the code for mouse interaction previously to apply that same effect to the particles, creating an instance of starField.java inside nebulaBackground.java, and then interating through the arrayList, for each nebula.
+- *nebulaBackground.java* follows a very similar format to *starField.java* but instead creates an <arrayList> of nebulas, a class inside our file.
+A nebula is a point given a "random" radius and spawning point, moving around the screen, see *init_nebulas()*.
+By loading the sketchs pixel array, we can map to it a color, determined by the distance of each nebula so that when they are in proximity to each other they appear as though they are merging together, see *render()*.
+I used the code for mouse interaction previously to apply that same effect to the particles, creating an instance of *starField.java* inside *nebulaBackground.java*, and then interating through the arrayList, for each nebula, see *nebulaStarInteraction()*.
 This invovled a lot of processing power so its advised to reduce the number of nebula if you encounter any performance issues.

-Really rough draft, will be more technical when i am home from work 🙌 Talk about main class and then how terrain + particles/nebula were implemented.
+- *menuScreen()* simple menu screen that draws instructions to the screen.

+- *heartSun()* initial visual, uses the amplitude of the song to make a heart pulsate and change colors.
+Did not use in final visualization as I was not happy with how it looked.
 ##### PatricksVisual.java

 My visual works using 3 files: *PatricksVisuals.java*, Graph.java and Animation.java.